 Chichester Station is a 20 minute walk from the theatre, with regular direct links to London Victoria, Brighton, Portsmouth, Southampton, and Gatwick Airport.
 Trains to London Waterloo connect at nearby Havant.
-Call 08457 484950 for timetables and other details or visit nationalrail.co.uk.
+Call 08457 484950 for timetables, restricted services and other details or visit nationalrail.co.uk.

 Walking from the station (20 minute walk):

 Head out of the main entrance towards The Foundry Pub, walk past the pub with it on your left and walk straight on South Street until you come to The Cross (stone monument) which indicates an intersection of four streets.
 Continue straight ahead up North Street.
 At the top of North Street is a ring road, take the pedestrian underpass to North Gate Car Park and continue through the car park to reach the Theatre on the far side.

 We encourage patrons and staff to minimise car travel, but recognise that driving to the theatre may be the only available option for some.
 We have established a partnership with UK social enterprise Ecologi to offer audience members the option to carbon-offset the impact of their journey for £1, at the point of purchasing a ticket.
 All contributions go directly to Ecologi to support carbon offsetting projects and international tree-planting programmes.
 Read more about this partnership here.

 Chichester is easily accessible by road.
 The M27 and A27 run along the coast, linking Hampshire, Sussex and Kent.
 The M3, A3, A29, A259 and A24 connect Portsmouth, Southampton, Mid-Sussex and London.
 Use the map above for directions to Chichester Festival Theatre.
 Visit the West Sussex Council website to find out about scheduled roadworks in the local area.
 If travelling from further afield, please check the relevant local authority website.